KauzClay/docs-tap/application-accelerator/creating-accelerators/accelerator-yaml-sample.hbs.md

           text: Gradle (build.gradle)
 ```

-## Accelerator.axl
+## <a id="accelerator-axl"></a> `accelerator.axl`

-The accelerator.axl file describes how to take the files from the accelerator
+The `accelerator.axl` file describes how to take the files from the accelerator
-repo root folder and 'transform' them into the contents of a generated project.
+repo root folder and transform them into the contents of a generated project.
-transformation operate on the files as a set and can do things like:
+The transformation operates on the files as a set and can do things such as:

-- filtering the set of files (i.e. removing / keeping only files that match certain criteria)
+- **Filter the set of files:** Removing or keeping only files that match certain criteria.
-- changing the contents of a file (e.g. replacing some strings in them)
+- **Change the contents of a file:** For example, replacing strings within the file.
-- renaming or moving files (changing the paths of the files)
+- **Rename or move files:** Changing the paths of the files.

+Sample `accelerator.axl` file:

 ```go
  // this is the 'global' transform.
 It produces the final set of